MaxRev-Dev/gdal.netcore/README.md

 Then you may just call `make -f GdalMakefile build` - this will sync gdal repository, configure it and finaly build.

-Or alternatively...
+*Or alternatively...*

 1. `git clone https://github.com/OSGeo/gdal.git gdal-source && cd gdal-source/gdal`
 2. `./configuregdal.sh`   - **change** before you go!
 3. `make -f GdalMakefile full`

-After you have gdal installed, you can proceed to netcore build
+After you have gdal installed, you can proceed to netcore bindings build.

 ### 4. Clone this repo and build a wrapper